-Sweet & Sour Chicken - Takeout style Chinese chicken recipe made with crispy chicken and caramelized onions in a delicious sweet and sour sauce.
+Sweet and Sour Chicken - Takeout style Chinese chicken recipe made with crispy chicken and caramelized onions in a delicious sweet and sour sauce.

-I served my chicken over steamed white rice with a little sriracha and it was mouthwatering good!
+I served my Sweet and Sour Chicken over steamed white rice with a little sriracha and it was mouthwatering good!
 You can also serve with steamed veggies, homemade chow mien and more!
 I'll link some of my favorite side dishes to serve with this recipe for you below.

 Tools to have on hand when making this recipe: